euugenechou/gitlab-canvas-utils/README.md

   without a section subgroup: `cse13s/winter2023`.
 - `gitlab_server`: the GitLab server that you want to create the course group and student repos on.
 - `gitlab_token`: your GitLab token as a string.
-Your token should have API-level privilege.
+You can create a GitLab token by heading to your account preferences, clicking on the access tokens tab on the left, and creating a token with the API scope enabled.
 - `template_repo`: the template repository to import and use as a base for student repositories.
 Note that this template repository will need to be publically visible and *must* be supplied an HTTP URL, not SSH.